Learning When to Sample: Confidence-Aware Selective Sampling for Efficient Chain-of-Thought Reasoning: Method

 \subsubsection{Model Architecture}

-The offline detector is a compact sequence model that operates on the complete feature trajectory extracted from a fully generated greedy chain-of-thought (CoT).
-The input is a variable-length feature sequence $\mathbf{X}\in\mathbb{R}^{T\times D}$ together with a binary mask $m\in\{0,1\}^{T}$ indicating valid sentences, where $D$ depends on the selected feature configuration.
-The model consists of the following blocks:
+We instantiate the trainable component as a GRU-based decision model that operates on the complete feature trajectory $\mathbf{X}\in\mathbb{R}^{N\times D}$ extracted from a completed CoT.
+The model consists of the following blocks.

-\paragraph{Attention-based feature gating block.} We employ an attention-based feature gating block to adaptively reweight the input feature sequence $\mathbf{X}\in\mathbb{R}^{T\times D}$.
-Using the padding mask $m\in\{0,1\}^T$, we first compute a mask-aware mean-pooled summary
+\paragraph{Feature gating block.} We employ a trajectory-conditioned feature gating block to adaptively reweight the input feature sequence $\mathbf{X}$.
+We first compute a trajectory-level summary by mean pooling over valid sentence positions:

-which captures trajectory-level feature statistics while ignoring padded sentences.
-The summary vector is passed through a lightweight two-layer MLP with ReLU and sigmoid activations to produce channel-wise attention weights $g\in(0,1)^D$.
-The gated feature sequence is then computed as $\tilde{\mathbf{X}}_t=\mathbf{X}_t\odot g$ for all valid sentences, enabling adaptive reweighting of feature dimensions based on the overall trajectory characteristics.
+where $m_n\in\{0,1\}$ indicates whether sentence position $n$ is valid.
+The summary vector is passed through a lightweight two-layer multilayer perceptron (MLP) with ReLU and sigmoid activations to produce channel-wise gating weights $\mathbf{g}\in(0,1)^D$.
+The gated feature sequence is then computed as

+The same gating vector is applied to all sentence positions within a trajectory, allowing the decision model to emphasize or suppress feature dimensions according to the global characteristics of the completed reasoning trajectory.

+\paragraph{GRU encoder block.} The gated sequence $\tilde{\mathbf{X}}$ is encoded by a single-layer unidirectional gated recurrent unit (GRU) with hidden size $d_h=64$.
+The GRU produces contextual representations

+which capture temporal dependencies in the feature dynamics across the reasoning trajectory.
+For variable-length trajectories, padded sentence positions are excluded from recurrent encoding using packed sequence representations.

-\paragraph{Multi-head self-attention block.} The sequence of contextual representations $\mathbf{H}\in\mathbb{R}^{T\times H}$ is further processed by a lightweight multi-head self-attention block operating at model dimension $H$ with four attention heads.
-The block follows a pre-normalization Transformer structure consisting of LayerNorm, multi-head self-attention with residual connections, and a position-wise feed-forward sublayer.
-A key-padding mask derived from $m$ prevents attention to padded positions.
-In offline operation, the attention mechanism is non-causal, allowing each sentence to attend to all valid sentences in the trajectory.
-The output maintains the same dimensionality as $\mathbf{H}$ while enhancing the modeling of dependencies across reasoning sentences.
+\paragraph{Multi-head self-attention block.} The sequence of contextual representations $\mathbf{U}$ is further processed by a lightweight 4-head self-attention block.
+The block follows a pre-normalization transformer-style structure consisting of LayerNorm, multi-head self-attention with residual connections, and a position-wise feed-forward sublayer.
+This component allows each sentence representation to incorporate information from other reasoning steps, enhancing the modeling of long-range dependencies across the trajectory.

-\paragraph{GRU encoder block.} The gated sequence $\tilde{\mathbf{X}}$ is encoded by a single-layer unidirectional gated recurrent unit (GRU) with hidden size $H=64$.
-The GRU produces contextual representations $\mathbf{H}=[\mathbf{h}_1,\ldots,\mathbf{h}_T]\in\mathbb{R}^{T\times H}$, capturing temporal dependencies in the feature dynamics across the reasoning trajectory.
-Variable-length sequences are handled using packed representations so that padded sentences do not influence the recurrent updates.